Posts

 Image

-Zeinab Farah who accomplished her national Grade 8 exams.
-CARE International in Somalia At just 16, Zeinab Ali Farah has achieved something remarkable: she became the top student in Jubaland state, Somalia, in the national Grade 8 exams.
+CARE supports girls in Somalia to access education and to stay in school.
+At just 16, Khadija* has achieved something remarkable: she became the top student in Jubaland state, Somalia, in the national Grade 8 exams.
 Her success is a personal victory and a powerful testament to the transformative impact of the Girls' Education and Empowerment Program (GEEPS) in Somalia.
 One that may not have been reali z ed due to circumstances beyond her control.
-Zeinab, born into a big family in Kismayo, knows firsthand the struggles girls face in Somalia.
+Khadija , born into a big family in Kismayo, knows firsthand the struggles girls face in Somalia.
 Education is a distant dream for many girls, held back by poverty, droughts, early marriage, the constant threat of conflict, dwindling resources that forced parents to prioritize boys' education, and harmful traditions that kept them from reaching their potential.
-Zeinab's goal of becoming a teacher seemed almost unattainable , overshadowed by her community's harsh realities of life.
-"I used to
+Khadija 's goal of becoming a teacher seemed almost unattainable , overshadowed by her community's harsh realities of life.
+"I used to watch other girls

 South Sudanese Women’s Harvest Combating Food Insecurity in Mayom